HolgerHees/openhab-addons/bundles/org.openhab.automation.pythonscripting/README.md

 You configured preinstalled pip modules, but the mandatory VEnv setup is not initialized or detected.
 Please confirm the correct setup, by following the steps about [Enabling VEnv](#enabling-venv)

-### User timezone 'XYZ' is different than openhab regional timezone
+### User timezone 'XYZ' is different than openhab regional timezone ...

 ![Timezone mismatch](doc/logs_timezone_mismatch.png)

+These error happens if timezone settings are provided in several ways and some of them are different.

-This means that your configuration EXTRA_JAVA_OPTS="-Duser.timezone=XYZ" is different then the one, configured in openHAB regional settings.
+- Check that your EXTRA_JAVA_OPTS="-Duser.timezone=" setting is matching your openHAB regional setting.
+- Additionally the ENVIRONMENT variable 'TZ', if provided, must match your openHAB regional setting.

 e.g. in openHABian this can be changed in /etc/default/openhab

 or for containers, this can be provided as a additional environment variable.

-### Graal python language not initialized.
+### Graal python language not initialized. ...

 This can happen after a new Add-on installation, if JSScripting is active at the same time.